CropSentry/Hardware/README.md

 - **Duty cycle vs. sensor calibration is unresolved.** Sensirion's VOC Index algorithm builds a rolling baseline and expects regular sampling.
 Deep-sleeping between reads to save power may break that baseline.
 This is a genuine tension between the sensing approach and the power approach.
 - **Radio range is unverified.** The showcase target is 0.25 miles.
 Not yet measured.

+- **Enclosure CAD is currently in progress.
+The initial physical layout and sensor placement strategy is mapped out in [enclosure_sketch.png](https://github.com/CropSentry/Hardware/blob/main/enclosure-sketch.png), focusing on isolating the SHT45 ambient sensor from internal plastic outgassing**

 **--------------**

 ### 🏆 *Credits*